Leeway-95/ASR-LLM/README.md

 <div align="center">
     <img src="./method.png" width="1000" />
 </div>
-<center>Fig.2: ASR-LLM is similar to the process of skipping stones on water.</center>
+<center>Fig.2:  is similar to the process of skipping stones on water.</center>
 <br>
 <br>

 We bridge the gap between domain information and dynamically changing patterns of STS.
-Analogized by skipping stones on water, we propose an impact **A**nalysis method of **S**treaming time series **R**apidly aligning with **LLM**s called **ASR-LLM**.
+Analogized by skipping stones on water, we propose an impact **A**nalysis method of **S**treaming time series **R**apidly aligning with **LLM**s called **TimeSAR**.
 We divide the process of skipping stones on water into two stages: (1) hit and bounce rapidly; (2) splashes and ripples, and repeat the above two stages.
 The first stage involves the divide (hit) segment of STS and the early classification that halts immediately (bounces rapidly) once a label is obtained; the second stage refers to generating captions (ripples) by cognitive diffusion with LLM from labels (splashes), as shown in **Figure 2**.

 <br>
 <div align="center">
     <img src="./framework.png" width="1000" />
 </div>
-<center>Fig.3: The framework of ASR-LLM.</center>
+<center>Fig.3: The framework of TimeSAR.</center>
 <br>
 <br>